 In addition to the above Cash Flow Hedges, the Company has outstanding

-foreign exchange forward and currency option contracts with notional
+foreign exchange forwards, options and future contracts with notional

-currency option contracts have been recognised in the statement of
+ended March 31, 2016 have been recognized in the statement of profit

-As of balance sheet date, the Company has net foreign currency exposures
+As at March 31, 2016, the Company has net foreign currency exposures

 that are not hedged by derivative instruments or otherwise amounting to

 currencies on account of dividends during the year and does not have

 information as to the extent to which remittance, if any, in foreign

 currencies on account of dividends have been made by / on behalf of